Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 An almost ominous smile crossed his face.
 "Because if I think about what happened carefully, it would seem Fujioka-san, that you owe me your life," he said softly.

 She knew she shouldn't have come to the hospital.
-She should have run the moment Kyoya was shot and never come back.
+She should have run the moment Kyoya was shot and never came back.
 She knew she should never have let her compassion for a fellow human to take over her better judgment.
 But really, who would have thought that Kyoya wasn't a fellow human?
 He was a monster.
 Haruhi swallowed hard.

 "Well," she said brightly, ignoring the furious pounding of her heart, "on second thought, it wasn't like I asked you to save me –"